harrisonized/harrisonized.github.io/_posts/2019-04-23-predicting-popularity-of-rock-climbs-regression.md

 ## **Exploratory Data Analysis**

 To visualize and understand the data that I had, I used the following one-line-wonder from the [Seaborn library](https://seaborn.pydata.org/) to generate a pair plot.
+A pair plot is simply a n-by-n grid, where the diagonals are histograms of the distribution of each variable, and the off-diagonal entries are scatter plots of one variable with another.
+With the pair plot, I prefer my target to be on the bottom row and right column, and I typically arrange the features in decreasing order of correlation with the target from top to bottom, left to right.

-This enabled me to see how the features relate to each other and determine whether or not I needed to transform any of them for the final modeling.
+Generating a pair plot enables me to see how the features relate to each other and determine whether or not I needed to transform any of them for the final modeling.
+From the pairplot, it is apparent that Avg Stars, Length, and Grade have a non-linear relationship with the target, indicating that transformations are needed for these features in particular.

 ```python
 sns.pairplot(bishop_proc_df[features_target_list])